Service brief · Chapter I · Incorporation

 Choosing a name and a registered office

-The proposed name must end with the words "Private Limited" and must not be identical or too similar to an existing company, an LLP, or a registered trademark in the relevant class (Rule 8 of the Companies (Incorporation) Rules, 2014).
-It must not contain restricted words — Bank, NBFC, Insurance, Mutual Fund, Stock Exchange, Government, or any word implying connection to the State or to a regulatory authority — without prior approval from the relevant regulator.
+Your name must end with the words "Private Limited".
+It cannot be the same as — or too similar to — any existing company, LLP, or trademark in the same industry.
+Words like Bank, NBFC, Insurance, Mutual Fund, Stock Exchange, or anything suggesting a tie to the government need pre-approval from the relevant regulator.

 The registered office

-Every Pvt Ltd must have a registered office in India.
-The address is filed via Form INC-22 within 30 days of incorporation if not provided at the time of filing.
-The premises may be commercial, residential, or a virtual office service; a residential address requires a No-Objection Certificate from the owner, and a rented address requires both an NOC and the rental agreement.
+Every Pvt Ltd must have a registered office address in India.
+The premises can be commercial, residential, or a virtual office.
+If it's residential, you need a No-Objection Certificate from the owner.
+If it's rented, you need both the NOC and the rental agreement.

-A utility bill (electricity, telephone, water, mobile, or gas) issued within the last two months in the owner's name is filed as address proof.
-The company must display its name, registered office address, and Corporate Identity Number outside every place of business (Section 12) and on every official document, letterhead, and invoice.
+A utility bill (electricity, phone, water, mobile, or gas) issued within the last two months — in the owner's name — is used as proof of the address.
+Once registered, your company name, office address, and unique company number must be displayed outside every place of business and on every official document, letterhead, and invoice.

 Capital from outside India